 The article, as well as the proof of Theorem~\ref{thm:main_thm}, which is given at the end of Section~\ref{sec:prob_bounds}, is split into three parts.
 The first part, given in Section~\ref{sec:hol_dist}, constructs the space $\Omega^1_\alpha$ and derives its basic properties.
 In this part we work in arbitrary dimension $d \geq 1$.
 The second part, which can be seen as the main contribution of this paper, is given in Section~\ref{sec:det_bounds} and defines a gauge on lattice approximations through iterations of the Landau gauge $\sum_{\mu=1}^d \partial_\mu A_\mu = 0$ (also called the Coulomb gauge in differential geometry).
-We furthermore apply an axial gauge in order to reach a small one-form on some medium scale, after which the preceding gauge can be applied.
+We furthermore apply an axial gauge in order to reach a small $1$-form on some medium scale, after which the preceding gauge can be applied.
 The third part, given in Section~\ref{sec:prob_bounds}, again uses an axial-type gauge together with a random walk argument to obtain probabilistic bounds necessary to apply the results from Section~\ref{sec:det_bounds}.
 We work with quite general discrete approximations as in~\cite[Sec.~7]{Driver89} which cover the Villain (heat kernel) and Wilson actions.

 \begin{remark} The assumption that $G$ is simply connected appears for topological reasons when applying the axial gauge in Section~\ref{subsec:axial_gauge} (and would not be necessary if we worked on the square $[0,1]^2$ instead of $\T^2$).
-In fact, one does not expect to be able to represent a realisation of the YM holonomies as a global one-form unless the realisation is associated to a trivial principle bundle.
-How to construct the YM measure associated to a specific principle bundle was understood in~\cite{Levy06}, and it would be of interest to extend our results to this general case. \end{remark}
+In fact, one does not expect to be able to represent a realisation of the YM holonomies as a global $1$-form unless the realisation is associated to a trivial principal bundle.
+How to construct the YM measure associated to a specific principal bundle was understood in~\cite{Levy06}, and it would be of interest to extend our results to this general case. \end{remark}